AngelPerezM/c-data_structures/README.md

 # c-data_structures
-This is a project where data structures like trees, lists, queues, etc are defined following an OOP approach.
+This is a project where data structures like trees, lists, queues, etc are implemented in C.